Staff Bios

 Monica Kitt headshot, The Arkenstone, www.iRocks.comMonica Kitt,

 Monica's first foray into the mineral world started shortly after her parents began collecting.
 She was living in Shanghai using her degrees in Business and Mandarin working in imports when she helped Rob during a mineral show in China, and she gradually became more involved in The Arkenstone's activities in China by assisting in expo planning, client relations, and translating.
-At The Arkenstone, she also assists with web and print design, directs the Dallas Mineral Collecting Symposium, and runs social media.
+At The Arkenstone, she also assists with web and print design, and directs the Dallas Mineral Collecting Symposium.

 Jeff Starr is a geologist, retired Science teacher and soccer coach, now working full time at The Arkenstone.
 Once he began collecting seriously, much of his focus was on Fluorite for its wide range of colors, habits, and associations, as well as its affordability.
 As his collecting has matured, his collection has broadened.
 Aesthetics are the number one priority for him when choosing specimens for his collection.